Ewen2015/GossipCat/README.md

 2. **Pipeline data preprocessing**: high cohesion, low coupling.
 3. **Algorithms comparison**: provides a overview of multiple machine learning algorithms comparison.
 4. **Diverse model evaluation**: makes the evaluation visible and with business sense.
-5. **Architectural thinking**: not only data science but also machine learning engineering.
+5. **MLOps**: not only data science but also machine learning engineering.

 Install
 ----------------------